NRGLook/Modsen/TestTask/TaskCondition.md

 2. Use the GUI to specify input and output directories, configure augmentation parameters, and start the augmentation process.

-## Project Structure

-- `data/` - Directory for storing input and output images
-- `src/` - Source code directory
-  - `__init__.py` - Initialization file for the source code package
-  - `augmentations.py` - Contains functions for loading, augmenting, and saving images
-  - `gui.py` - Contains the GUI implementation using tkinter
-  - `main.py` - Entry point for the application

 ## License